 What is Section Terminating Equipment (STE) for OTN Applications?

-Whenever we are discussing the OTN Digital Layers (e.g., the OPUk, ODUk, and OTUk layers) we can group Networking Circuits and Equipment into one of two broad categories.
+Whenever we discuss the OTN Digital Layers (e.g., the OPUk, ODUk, and OTUk layers), we can group Networking Circuits and Equipment into one of two broad categories.

 - STE – Section Terminating Equipment and